dnv-opensource/dictIO/docs/source/fileFormat.cppDict.md

 Both dicts and lists can be nested.
 In fact, dicts and lists in a C++ dict file can be arbitrarily nested.

 While lexically possible, readability of nested data structures quickly suffers.
-In dict files intended to be read and edited by humans, such as configuration files, nesting should hence be used carefully and reasonably limited (an example that commonly causes misinterpretation is where a dict is nested inside a list, see section'The dict-in-a-list-pitfall' further below).
+In dict files intended to be read and edited by humans, such as configuration files, nesting should hence be used carefully and reasonably limited (an example that commonly causes misinterpretation is where a dict is nested inside a list, see section [The dict-in-a-list Pitfall](#the-dict-in-a-list-pitfall) further below).

 From a pure lexical / technical point of view, though, complex nesting of dicts and lists is possible.
 So, in cases where dict files are written and read purely by machines, this can provide additional capabilities.